 - Latin America

 - Popular music

-- Ballroom dancing in China.
+- Salsa and ballroom dancing in China.

 I serve the School of Music, KU, my professional society, and international educational institutions in several ways–as a committee member at KU's International Office Program, Center of Latin American Studies, Hall Center, and Graduate Studies; as a reviewer for musical encyclopedias and academic journals; as a consultant, adviser, and adjudicator; and as a council member and chairperson of the Latin American Music Section for the Society of Ethnomusicology.
 For the last five years I have been a member of the KU Fulbright Committee to review and rank students' applications.